Critical Engagement with Modernity

 In two equal parts, Fr.
 Ondrako employs memory as not merely reproductive but productive, imaginative and creative looking forward, because St. Bonaventure’s works are imbued with the theme of the work of Christ as always going forward.
 In Part One, I recall the foundation of the Franciscan tradition in pre-modernity that has a lasting bearing on modernity and the twilight of modernity.
 In Part Two, using the comparative method of St. Bonaventure and Bl.
 John Duns Scotus, he explores deeper into their commonalities with St. John Henry Newman.

-This title can be purchased as an eBook through Apple iTunes, and can be read via the free iBooks (now Apple Books) app on Apple iOS and Mac OS X devices.
+This title can be purchased as an eBook through Apple iTunes, and can be read via the free Books app (or legacy iBooks app) on Apple iOS and Mac OS X devices.

-This title can be purchased as a Kindle Book through Amazon.com, and can be read via the free Kindle Reader available through Amazon.com.BUY APPLE E-PUB BUY KINDLE BOOK
+This title can be purchased as a Kindle Book through Amazon.com, and can be read via the free Kindle app/program available through Amazon.com.BUY APPLE E-PUB BUY KINDLE BOOK